The End Is Here

-I wanted to share a simple tip that has been helping my students.
-I’ve talked about targeting concepts for a long time, but we can view them in a number of different ways.
-For example, we can target the guide tones (3rds/7ths of chords) as we move from bar to bar or even do harmonic targeting where we aim for key area changes.
+I wanted to pass along a simple idea to my students that has been really beneficial.
+On this blog I’ve discussed targeting ideas for a long time, but we may look at them in many ways.
+We might target the guide tones (thirds/sevenths of chords) as we go from bar to bar, for example, or harmonic targeting, where we aim for key area changes.

 Today’s tip is to look at targeting as a form of punctuation.
-By having an end-note in mind we force ourselves to not wander aimlessly at the moment, but rather to focus on what we want to achieve and move towards it purposefully.
+By having an endnote in mind we force ourselves to not wander aimlessly at the moment, but rather to focus on what we want to achieve and move towards it purposefully.

 “If you aim at nothing, you’ll hit it every time.”

-The concept is simple.
-Pick an end-note somewhere in the progression and choose to make that your punctuation.
+The process is simple.
+Choose an end-note somewhere in the progression (cadences work best) and choose to make that your punctuation.
 The creative part is what you can do with it on the left-side of the target.
 Here’s an example:

-I decided to pick the 5th of the CMaj7 as my end-note (target) in this ii-V-I example.
+I decided to pick the 5th of the CMaj7 as the end-note (target) in this ii-V-I example.
 The goal is to use it as a type of punctuation.
-I can change the note value or even where it’s placed within the bar, but I need to have some sort of stopping point (punctuation) to try and resist the urge to keep adding on.
+You can change the note value or even where it’s placed within the bar.
+But, it should have some sort of stopping point (punctuation) to try and resist the urge to keep adding on.
 This where most people tend to wander in their improvisation.
-We want to keep adding and keep building to the same line without stopping and let it have its own sentence structure.
+We want to keep adding building to the same line without stopping and let it have its own sentence structure.

 I would love to hear your thoughts!
 Have you used this thought-process before (end-note targets to make a punctuation)?
 Share the line you’d play if you made the G your end-note target…